petermekhaeil/petermekhaeil.com/src/posts/netlify-graph-with-remix.md

 Walking through the code:

 - The `loader` function is a built-in data loading Remix API.
 Each Remix route is served from the server and each route can fetch external data before generating the HTML and returning it back to the user.
 It is in this function that we will fetch data from Netlify Graph and use it in the React template.
+Learn more about the `loader` function on the [Remix Docs](https://remix.run/docs/en/v1/api/conventions#loader).

 - `NetlifyGraph.fetchIssues` is the generated function from Netlify Graph that we will use to fetch the data from GitHub.
+This was generated when you clicked "Save Changes" in the Netlify Graph Explorer from the earlier step.
 You can replace the value of `owner` and `name` to your own repository, or use the default value if you wish.

 - The `useLoaderData` hook from Remix will return the data from the `loader` function so we can use it in the React template.